GwynethLlewelyn/tinify-go/README.md

 # or, if you prefer, `go install`
 ```

-and then invoke `./tinify-go --help` to get some basic instructions in what the CLI demonstrates.
+and then invoke `./tinify-go --help` to get some basic instructions for the CLI.

 ## License